networkservicemesh/sdk/pkg/networkservice/core/trace/traceconcise/README.md

-# Debug chain element
+# Traceconcise chain element

-The purpose of `debug` is to log server-client chain the following way:
+The purpose of `traceconcise` is to log server-client chain the following way:

 1. log server request
 2. log client request